Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/reference/couchbase_embedding_retriever.md

 ```

 **Description:**
-- Retrieves documents from the `CouchbaseDocumentStore` based on the similarity of their embeddings to the provided query embedding.
+- Retrieves documents from the `CouchbaseSearchDocumentStore` based on the similarity of their embeddings to the provided query embedding.

 **Input Parameters:**
 - `query_embedding` (List[float]): A list of float values representing the query embedding.
-The dimensionality of this embedding must match the dimensionality of the embeddings stored in the `CouchbaseDocumentStore`.
+The dimensionality of this embedding must match the dimensionality of the embeddings stored in the `CouchbaseSearchDocumentStore`.
 - `top_k` (Optional[int]): The maximum number of documents to return.
 Overrides the value specified during initialization.
 Defaults to the value of `top_k` set during initialization.
 - `search_query` (Optional[SearchQuery]): An optional search query to combine with the embedding query.
 The embedding query and search query are combined using an OR operation.
 - `limit` (Optional[int]): The maximum number of documents to return from the Couchbase full-text search (FTS) query.
 Defaults to `top_k`.